ArturN90/AlgMeths/README.md

-# AlgMeths
+# NuMeths
-Algebra methods.
+Numeric (maths) methods.
 Develop in progress.
 Project is based on Eigen C++ template library for linear algebra.
 ## Build (algmeths.so)
 1. Create a directiory build
 ~~~